kiwidamien/StackedTurtles/content/my_first_package/save_the_environment.md

 An _environment_ is a way of starting with a new Python installation, that doesn't look at your already installed packages.
 In this way, it simulates having a fresh install of Python.
 If two applications require different versions of Python, you can simply create different environments for them.
 If you start from a fresh environment and install as you go, you are able to generate a list of all packages installed in the environment so that others can easily duplicate it.

 There are many different environments and dependency managers in the Python ecosystem.
-The most common ones in use are `virtualenv` and `conda` (but there are others such as `poetry`, `pyenv/pipenv`, `hatch` and probably many more I haven't heard of).
+The most common ones in use are `virtualenv` and `conda` (but there are others such as `poetry`, `pyenv/pipenv`, `hatch` and many more I haven't heard of).
 This article is about using `conda` to manage environments, although all of these tools share the same broad goals.
 Some of the differences between these tools are touched on in the **Alternatives** section.

 There are two steps to using an environment (with a third step needed if you want to use Jupyter notebooks)